kdl-org/kdl4j/src/main/kotlin/dev/hbeck/kdl/kq/README.md

-# KQL: KDL Query Language
+# KDLQL: KDL Query Language

 Any document language needs a simple way of making alterations.
-KQL is largely based on the query language implemented by the UNIX `jq` tool for working with JSON.
+KDLQL is largely based on the query language implemented by the UNIX `jq` tool for working with JSON.
 There are however major modifications to match KDL's differing semantics.

 ## Basic Operation